PXZUpLUK/Reforestation/README.md

-## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.
+## I really want to buy one of those supermarket checkout dividers, but the cashier keeps putting it back.